opendataboardgame/game/instructions.md

 # Open Data Board Game Instructions

-In this game, you and your fellow players run companies creating applications using data.
-Your goal is to create the most applications.
+In this game, you and your fellow players run companies creating tools using data.
+You will work together to improve the health of the world you live in, and keep it from economic, social or environmental collapse.
+While you collaborate to maintain the health of your world, you have your own roles that can change the results of the game.

 ## Data